cbpuschmann/klaus/README.md

 ![klaus](logo.png?raw=true "klaus")

 Modern large language models offer considerable advantages for standardized content analysis. `klaus` facilitates use of both proprietary and open source LLMs by offering a simple interface through which to serve data and apply categorization.
-Presently the package supports the proprietary APIs of OpenAI, Anthropic and Google (through [tidyllm](https://cran.r-project.org/package=tidyllm)), as well as the non-commercial [ChatAI API](https://docs.hpc.gwdg.de/services/saia/index.html) service provided by [GWDG](https://gwdg.de/en/).
+Presently the package supports the proprietary APIs of OpenAI, Anthropic and Google, as well as for [ollama](https://ollama.com/) (through [tidyllm](https://cran.r-project.org/package=tidyllm)), as well as the non-commercial [ChatAI API](https://docs.hpc.gwdg.de/services/saia/index.html) service provided by [GWDG](https://gwdg.de/en/).

 ## Installation